scandindian/open-event-apps/README.md

   1. You can test the app by pasting this link https://raw.githubusercontent.com/heysadboy/open-event-apps/master/samples/googleio2017.json for Google I/O event.
 Click the logo button in the toolbar to use this option.
 When you use the app for first time it appears automatically.
   2. Find the modified version here https://github.com/fossasia/giggity

-- Connfa
+- Connfa - In progress
-  1. Find the app here https://github.com/heysadboy/connfa-android
+  1. Find the app here https://github.com/fossasia/connfa-android